On This Page

 Visit our Hard Work Deserves Credit page for information and advice around how you can turn your VET studies into a UTS degree.

-If disadvantageous circumstances have impacted on your vocational education, you may also be eligible for ten concessional entry points as part of our educational access scheme inpUTS.
+If disadvantageous circumstances have impacted on your vocational education, you may also be eligible for concession points as part of our educational access scheme inpUTS.

 Where to now?